enthought/traits/docs/source/traits_user_manual/testing.rst

 Trying to mock a method in a `HasStrictTraits` instance will raise an error because the `HasStrictTraits` machinary does not allow any modification of the methods and attributes of a `HasStrictTraits` instance.
-To circumvent the `HasStrictTraits` machinary, and mock methods using |mock|, please follow the logic in the following example::
+To circumvent the `HasStrictTraits` machinery, and mock methods using |mock|, please follow the logic in the following example::

     from traits.api import HasStrictTraits, Float